Machine Unlearning in Speech Emotion Recognition via Forget Set Alone: Introduction

 \section{Introduction}

-Human speech is an information-rich resource that can provide valuable insights into paralinguistic cues such as emotional states.
 The growing trend towards more naturalistic human-machine interactions has made the ability to automatically understand and interpret emotions from speech more relevant than ever~\cite{dutta2025llm}.
-Speech Emotion Recognition (SER) has been proposed to automatically identify emotional states from human speech using machine learning methods~\cite{wani2021comprehensive}.
-SER is promising for manifold applications, such as car-driving~\cite{yang2024intelligent}, education~\cite{bahreini2016towards}, healthcare~\cite{latif2020speech}, etc. More recently, end-to-end models, \eg Wav2Vec~\cite{baevski2020wav2vec} and HuBERT~\cite{hsu2021hubert}, trained with self-supervised learning on large-scale datasets have demonstrated a strong capability in extracting abstract emotion-relevant representations.
-Therefore, they can yield superior performance for SER when fine-tuned on emotional speech datasets.
+Speech Emotion Recognition (SER) has been proposed to automatically identify emotional states from human speech using machine learning methods~\cite{wani2021comprehensive}, and it has proven useful in applications such as healthcare, education, etc. More recently, end-to-end models, \eg Wav2Vec~\cite{baevski2020wav2vec} and HuBERT~\cite{hsu2021hubert}, trained with self-supervised learning on large-scale datasets have demonstrated superior performance for SER when fine-tuned on emotional speech datasets.
 Such good performance promotes the applications of SER based on streaming speech data from various devices, including online platforms, wearable devices, and many others.

 Nevertheless, the storage of speech data across multiple platforms and its use in various SER applications can elevate the risk of privacy leakage~\cite{nguyen2022survey}.
 Particularly, speech contains a variety of sensitive information usable for identifying the speakers, and inferring their emotions and mental health~\cite{feng2021privacy,ren2019multi}.
 Leakage of such sensitive information can cause malicious usages and attacks.
 For instance, leakage of personal information, \eg gender and demographic information, can cause the attacks to reduce the model performance in depression detection~\cite{alsenani2024assessing}.
 In this context, users can request to delete partial speech data to protect their privacy.
 Meanwhile, even after the data is deleted, SER models still retain information derived from it.
 Therefore, it is crucial to effectively eliminate the knowledge that these models have learnt from the data.